 MC Hammer invested in horses during his heyday—his horse Lite Light actually competed in the 1990 Kentucky Derby.
 In 1991, he purchased his own stable and invested in 19 thoroughbred horses (one reportedly cost $1.2 million).
 Unfortunately, he filed bankruptcy five years later in 1996.

-When Rick Ross took to Instagram to show off a pet tiger cub last year, fans instantly flooding his mentions with concerns that the wild animal was not an ethical pet to keep.
+When Rick Ross went on Instagram to show off a pet tiger cub last year, fans instantly flooding his mentions with concerns that the wild animal was not an ethical pet to keep.
 In true OG form, Rozay didn’t publicly comment on the situation and kept on livin’ his lavish style in peace.
+It turns out, it may have been a tiger that YoungBoy Never Broke Again gifted to Rozay.

 The rapper, however, hasn’t abandoned his love for the gorgeous animal, incorporating elements of the creature stylistically into both his album cover for 2018'sKyoto and in his recent decisions at the barbershop.